 Throughout the reporting year Authority Officers have engaged extensively in a wide range of nationally coordinated work streams including joint training and joint intelligence gathering through the National Association of IFCAs, the National IFCA Chief Officers Group, the National IFCA Technical Advisory Group and the National Inshore Marine Enforcement Group.
-In addition, throughout 2020/2021 NEIFCA played a full and active role in supporting the national response to the COVID-19 pandemic.
-This involved inputing weekly and monthly intelligence into both regional and national feeds.
+In addition, throughout 2021/2022 NEIFCA played a full and active role in newly established Regional Fisheries Groups and maintained active engagement and participation in the national fisheries intelligence gathering programme.

 The IFCA and its principle partners will have a clear understanding of the roles and responsibilities.

 Memoranda of Understanding (MoU) with MMO, Natural England, Environment Agency and Centre for Environment, Fisheries and Aquaculture Services (CEFAS) will be maintained.

 The IFCA will have reviewed all of its MoUs by 31 March each year.
 There will be a clear plan in place to update MoUs where necessary, to an agreed standard.

 The National Association of IFCAs supports the regular review of MoUs with partner organisations.